keras-team/keras-cv/.github/PULL_REQUEST_TEMPLATE.md

       Pull Request section?
 - [ ] Was this discussed/approved via a Github issue?
 Please add a link to it if that's the case.
-- [ ] Did you make sure to update the documentation with your changes?
 - [ ] Did you write any new necessary tests?